Interdisciplinary Doctoral Programs

 Under special circumstances visiting, adjunct, and research faculty of Binghamton University (not holding the formal rank of professor, associate professor, or assistant professor) may be appointed to a dissertation committee by the Vice Provost and Dean of the Graduate School upon recommendation of the program, for a period not to exceed their term appointment at Binghamton University.
 The request should be signed by the Graduate director and/or chair of the department and, for the professional schools, by the dean.

-For a dissertation advisor who is no longer a BU employee to continue in the role of dissertation advisor, approval is required, with signatures of advisor (including he/she will continue to meet those obligations in a timely and appropriate way), student (indicating he/she accepts the arrangement and will provide regular updates to the advisor), representative of the department (department chair or graduate director) and representative of the Graduate School (Dean or Associate Dean), who are ascertaining whether this is in the student's best interest, and a faculty co-mentor (indicating availability to student and willingness to watch over situation).
+For a dissertation advisor who is no longer a BU employee to continue in the role of dissertation advisor, approval from the Associate Dean of the Graduate School is required.
+The request should include signatures of the advisor (indicating he/she will continue to meet those obligations in a timely and appropriate way), student (indicating he/she accepts the arrangement and will provide regular updates to the advisor), representative of the department (department chair or graduate director) who attests that this is in the student's best interest, and a faculty co-mentor (indicating availability to student and willingness to mentor).
 The co-mentor's role is to ensure that the student has someone in residence to assist the student and to make sure that student's paperwork is completed on time (e.g., annual progress report, recommendation for award of degree).
 The co-mentor may be another member of the student's committee or the Graduate Director.
 Normally approval is for one year.
 Under exceptional circumstances, an extension may be approved.
 This policy is endorsed as good practice by the Council of Graduate Schools.
-See sample form.

 The prospectus identifies the topic to be undertaken in the dissertation and formalizes the approval of the project by a faculty committee.
 The timing, format, length, and conventions governing the prospectus are set by each graduate program.
 If the student's department requires a prospectus, the student should submit it within six months after being admitted to candidacy; the prospectus must first be approved by the dissertation committee.
 In conventional prospectuses, students are asked to identify a topic, to summarize relevant backgrounds, and to explain their approach.
 Some programs substitute another means of ensuring that the student's project has been identified clearly and has received written approval by each member of the committee.